bright/new-www/content/jobs/product-designer.md

 Do you enjoy solving complex business problems in a fast-paced and collaborative environment?
 Do you love creating hight-quality UX experience in apps from mobile, web and Blockchain space?
 [At Bright Inventions you'll be part of a group of talented, ambitious and positive developers, designers, managers and marketers who love to solve real problems and build software that matters in today’s world. ](https://brightinventions.pl/about-us/team/)

-We support and share responsibility with the members of our team.
-We also actively take responsibility for our own self-development.
-Positive attitude, flexibility and teamwork are elemental parts of our success.
-Clients trust us to build things that work and we take that seriously.
-Each of us has an impact.
-Currently, we are a family of 60 multidisciplinary specialists working together to design and deliver the best products to our clients.

-## about the job
+## about the job 🧑🏻‍🎨🧑🏻‍🎨

-We are seeking a talented and creative **Product designer** who will focus on ensuring a first-class user experience across products we do.
+Currently we are seeking a talented and creative **Product designer** who will focus on ensuring a first-class user experience across products we do.
 The role will include working collaboratively across teams, doing research, collecting user feedback, creating wireframes, mock-ups, prototypes and building various components.
 This is an exciting and challenging role that offers the opportunity to make a significant impact on our product offerings and user experience.

-## in this role you will
+## in this role you will 🙌

-* work on international projects for clients from different industries (FinTech, Retail, Health, Ecommerce, Food, Logistics)
+* work on international projects for clients from different industries (FinTech, Retail, Health, Food, Logistics)
 * run project workshops, collect requirements and analyse client’s needs
 * create clickable high-fidelity and low-fidelity mockups
 * collaborate with product managers and engineers to successfully